RobinM2022/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File 1-isdigit.c has a function that checks for a digit (0 through 9).
 The prototyple is int _isdigit(int c).
 The function returns 1 if c is a digit, otherwise 0.

+File 2-mul.c has a function that multiplies two integers.
+The prototype is int mul(int a, int b).